 What is an Animated GIF?

 A GIF can be a static or animated image.
+GIFs are often created from videos so that they can be natively in applications that don’t support video.
 If you’ve spent much time on social media or messaging apps like Facebook Messenger, Slack, or Skype, you’ve probably seen and sent plenty of animated GIFs.
 Unlike videos, animated GIFs are a compilation of static images.
 (How-To Geek refers to them as “flipbooks,” an expression I love.)

 Animated GIFs essentially hold multiple static GIF images.
 They appear to move when the frames are combined and played in sequence.
 Because it’s technically many individual files that create a single animated GIF, each GIF can take up quite a bit of space.